11ume/wezi/readme.md

 <br>

 <p align="center">
-    Wezi is a simple, small, expressive and incredibly fast library
+    Wezi is a simple, small, incredibly fast and adaptive library
     <br>
     to create robust web applications like polar bears!
 <p>